Overview

 Debugging Options

-If the session did not record properly, two options are:
+If the session did not record properly, two options are:- Run the session again

 - Use our Live View for real-time debugging